Vroomway/InfinityEngine-2/README.md

-## Things to keep in mind

-* The more items the `MovesWithWorldSystem` has to move, the worse performance will be.
+## For Better Results

 * Keep the number of tracked `MovesWithWorld` components to a minimum.
 Parent objects as a much as you can, and assign **just** the parent to `MovesWithWorld`.

+### Grid size

+When exporting out of DCL Scene Slicer try to keep the verticle part of the tiles bigger.
+This reduces the number of cubes the spacial partition system has to keep track of and helps performance.
+For example if your entire scene is x:100m, y:20m, z:100m.
+If you decide you want 8 meter tiles.
+Slice the cubes to be 8x20x8.
+To avoid creating extra verticle tiles.
+If you are making a very very tall scene x:100m, y:100m, z:100m consider making the slices to be 8x20x8 to reduce the verticle cubes.

+The suggestions here mirror closesly the same as the slicers recomendations. [https://github.com/stom66/blender-dcltk-scene-slicer](https://github.com/stom66/blender-dcltk-scene-slicer)

+* Suggest using 1/4 parcel size or smaller for good results
+* Grid size must be less than 1/2 your total parcel size
+* Smaller grid sizes increase the number of checks per frame and reduces performance
+* Larger grid sizes will result in the tiles being unloaded closer to the player
+* Consider having a larger vertical axis

+## Things to keep in mind

 * If you assign a `Transform.scale` to a parent entity using `MovesWithWorld` it will affect the positions of the children.